ZeynabKiani/Comment_Generation/README.md

 # Comment_Generation
-Generate text based on entities extracted by "ner-english-ontonotes-large" model from input text The recognized entity are below
+Generate text based on entities extracted by "ner-english-ontonotes-large" model from input text.

+The recognized entities are below

               | entity      | meaning              |
               |-------------+----------------------|